-When I’m not baking, I’m working full time as a nurse, chasing after my two cute little girls, and trying to find a spare minute here and there to spend with my nursing student hubby.
-My family is pretty busy, especially this time of year, so I love any recipe that’s quick and easy and delicious.
-These Eggnog Meltaways Christmas Cookies definitely fill all of those requirements!
+My family is pretty busy, especially this time of year, so I love any recipe that’s quick, easy, and delicious.
+These Meltaway Eggnog Cookies definitely fill all of those requirements!

-I love that they have that delicious eggnog flavor without being overpowering at all.
+Eggnog Cookies have a delicious eggnog flavor without being overpowering at all.
 They’re tender and buttery and pretty much just melt in your mouth.
-My kids loved that the cookies had powdered sugar on the outside and said they looked like snowman cookies.
-They are perfect for the holiday season and would be lovely at a cookie exchange or on a plate of treats for the neighbors!
+They’re sweet treats that are perfect for the holiday season and would be lovely at a cookie exchange or on a plate of treats for the neighbors!
 I hope you’ll try them and love them as much as my family did!

 Want to know the steps to make eggnog cookies?
 Here is the condensed version.
 You’ll find complete instructions and ingredients in the recipe card below.

 - Prep.
-Line your baking sheets by lining them with parchment paper or silicone mats.
+Line your baking sheets with parchment paper or silicone mats.
 Preheat the oven.
-In a small bowl, mix flour, cornstarch, salt, ground cinnamon and nutmeg.
+In a small mixing bowl, mix flour, cornstarch, salt, ground cinnamon, and nutmeg.
 The cornstarch is crucial to these eggnog cookies because it makes the dough soft and gives the cookies that melt-in-your-mouth texture.

 - Bake.
-Place one inch balls of cookie dough onto the baking sheet and bake in the preheated oven for about 14-15 minutes.
+Place one-inch balls of cookie dough onto the baking sheet and bake in the preheated oven for about 14-15 minutes.
 Cookies should be light in color and not browned on the bottom.
-Do not overbake of the cookies can become crumbly.
+Do not overbake or the cookies can become crumbly.
+Cool completely on baking racks.

 Ingredients